Dungyichao/OPC_Data_Access/README.md

 </p>

 ## 4.2 Codes
+Create a C# Console Application.
 Make sure you have the dynamic library which vendor provided to you to access OPC server function.
 Then, you need to add the library to your program reference.
 <p align="center">
 <img src="/image/csharp_reference_opcda.JPG" height="80%" width="80%">
 </p>